site-logo

 Image Source: ApnaBanaras

-The temple is an important shrine in Benaras, and it is dedicated to Lord Rama.
+The temple is an important shrine in Banaras, and it is dedicated to Lord Rama.
 The Tulsi Manas Temple is situated near the Durga Temple.
 The temple is built in white marble with the walls covered with text from the religious text Ramcharitra Manas by Tulsidas.
 This temple is believed to be located where Tulsidas wrote the epic book.

 5. Monkey Temple: